 Blood & Plunder has 7 main Nations.
 Each has its own playstyle and historical flavor.
 The Pirates, English and Spanish tend to be the most popular.
 But there is no one Nation that dominates the landscape or wins consistently at tournaments.
 We have an extensive collection of articles for every nation and add new factions regularly.
 A great starting place to learn about the Nations and the options available is our Ultimate Guide to Blood & Plunder Nations & Factions.

 Your Nation determines what models work best for your armies.
-There are a number of units that overlap or can be used by multiple nations, but your choice of Nation affects what to buy.
+There are a number of overlapping units that can be used by multiple nations, but your choice of Nation affects what to buy.

 What Type of Player Are You?
 What Type of Players Are in Your Group?